History of the Republic of China: Second Sino-Japanese War (1937–1945)

 Few Chinese had any illusions about Japanese desires on China.
 Hungry for raw materials and pressed by a growing population, Japan initiated the seizure of Manchuria on 18 September 1931 and established ex-Qing emperor Puyi as head of the puppet state of Manchukuo in 1932.
 The loss of Manchuria, and its vast potential for industrial development and war industries, was a blow to the Kuomintang economy.
 The League of Nations, established at the end of World War I, was unable to act in the face of the Japanese defiance.

 The Japanese began to push from south of the Great Wall into northern China and the coastal provinces.
-Chinese fury against Japan was predictable, but anger was also directed against Chiang and the Nanking government, which at the time was more preoccupied with anti-Communist extermination campaigns than with resisting the Japanese invaders.
+Chinese fury against Japan was predictable, but anger was also directed against Chiang and the Nanjing government, which at the time was more preoccupied with anti-Communist extermination campaigns than with resisting the Japanese invaders.
 The importance of "internal unity before external danger" was forcefully brought home in December 1936, when Chiang Kai-shek, in an event now known as the Xi'an Incident, was kidnapped by Zhang Xueliang and forced to ally with the Communists against the Japanese in the Second Kuomintang-CCP United Front against Japan.

 The Chinese resistance stiffened after 7 July 1937, when a clash occurred between Chinese and Japanese troops outside Beijing (then named Beiping) near the Marco Polo Bridge.
 This skirmish led to open, though undeclared, warfare between China and Japan.
 Shanghai fell after a three-month battle during which Japan suffered extensive casualties, both in its army and navy.
 The capital of Nanjing fell in December 1937.
 It was followed by an onslaught of mass murders and rapes known as the Nanjing Massacre.
 The national capital was briefly at Wuhan, then removed in an epic retreat to Chongqing, the seat of government until 1945.
 In 1940 the collaborationist Wang Jingwei regime was set up with its capital in Nanjing, proclaiming itself the legitimate "Republic of China" in opposition to Chiang Kai-shek's government, though its claims were significantly hampered due to its nature as a Japanese puppet state controlling limited amounts of territory, along with its subsequent defeat at the end of the war.